robur-coop/utcp/README.md

 - just copied over various functions which need to be properly tested:
  - RTT measurement
- - window scaling (properly applied in decode and encode)
  - maximum segment size computation
  - all duration and timer computations...
- - rto / retransmissions should actually work
-- need a tick from the outside and act on expired timers!
-- data may be spliced somewhere in, now that there are sndq and rcvq
+- should data = [] be more explicitly assert in early handshake?

 - deliver_in_3 needs to be completed, others extended with extendedcb

+- timer: start_tt_* functions that use rto should be put into place

+- error propagation: cb can get some errors (from ip / icmp) (maybe temporary) which are preserved in softerror, and bubble up [also timeouts] <- this is to-be-returned when connect/read/write/close fails
+- icmp also for path-mtu
+- when is t_maxseg set? is it modified at all?

+- segment reassembly
+- put cc in a separate module, follow FreeBSD design ack_received / after_idle / conf_signal / post_recovery
 - tcp_output_really and tcp_do_output have quite some code shared...

-- segment reassembly
 - keepalive is in the model, could easily be copied over